-Being aware on “what” we are thinking is a major step in breaking free from our self-imposed prison of thought.
+Being aware of “what” we are thinking is a major step in breaking free from our self-imposed prison of thought.
 At this point, more enlightened thoughts will begin to emerge.
-Although we may continue to consciously or unconsciously push them aside, but at least they are showing up within our awareness.
-We are beginning to Watch What and How We Think so that we can Learn “How” To Think.
+Although we may continue to consciously or unconsciously push them aside, at least they are showing up within our awareness.
+We are beginning to Watch What and How We Think so that we can learn “How” To Think.

-As we become more aware of the biases within our though processes, we will start to change how we look at things.
-Our perceptions are changing, and we are beginning to see much more clearly.
+As we become more aware of the biases within our thought processes, we will start to change how we look at things.
+Our perceptions are changing, and we are beginning to see them much more clearly.